Modular network for high-rate quantum conferencing: Results

-\textit{An MDI star network.--} We consider an arbitrary number $N$ of trusted users (or \textquotedblleft Bobs\textquotedblright) sending Gaussian-modulated coherent states $|\alpha_{k}\rangle$ to a middle untrusted relay, as depicted in Fig.~\ref{starPP}.
-Each of the coherent states is affected by a thermal-loss channel $\mathcal{E}$ which can be modeled as a beam-splitter with transmissivity $\eta$ and thermal noise $\bar{n}$, i.e., mixing the incoming signal with an environmental thermal state with $\bar{n}$ mean photons.
+In this section we describe the modus operandi of a single module.
+To simplify the notation we omit the label $i$.
+In a single module, we consider an arbitrary number $N$ of users (or \textquotedblleft Bobs\textquotedblright) sending Gaussian-modulated coherent states $|\alpha_{k}\rangle$ to a middle untrusted relay, as depicted in Fig.~\ref{starPP}.
+Each of the coherent states is affected by a thermal-loss channel $\mathcal{E}$ modeled as a beam-splitter with transmissivity $\eta$ and thermal noise $\bar{n}$, i.e., mixing the incoming signal with an environmental thermal state with $\bar{n}$ mean photons.
+As explained before, we assume the worst-case scenario, so that $\eta$ is the minimum transmissivity of the links and $\bar{n}$ is the maximum thermal noise.
 After the action of the channel $\mathcal{E}$\ on each link, the states are detected by a multipartite $N$-mode Bell detection.